mandle420/DCS_Standalone_on_linux/README.md

 ## Black screen launcher bypass

-So at this point you should get a black screen a little bit smaller than your display that'll be the launcher you'll need to add this the the launch arguments of Lutris `--no-launcher` you can do so under "game options" in the arguments field.
+So at this point, when you launch the game, you should get a black screen a little bit smaller than your display that'll be the launcher you'll need to add this the the launch arguments of Lutris `--no-launcher` you can do so under "game options" in the arguments field.
-The game should run at this point.
+The game should run at this point in 2d mode.

 ## VR with Lutris

 Use Envision to setup your VR Headset.
 You'll also want to have Steam and SteamVR setup as they're needed to calibrate in envision)
 For sanity checking, make sure that SteamVR is working, as well as playing games with Envision without steamvr.
-VTOL VR is good, as it works with both options.
+VTOL VR is good, as it works with both steamvr and envision.
 VRChat, and Star Wars Squadrons are the other 2 I check.

 Set the wine version to Proton-Experimental.
 Right click the game DCS profile, select configure, and then click the runner options tab, set the wine version to proton-experiemental.
 The other prefixes did not work for VR. (this will require steamvr and proton experimental already setup in steam)